11 Common Hydrangea Pests: How to Prevent and Treat Them

 These bugs live most of the stages of their lives in the plant tissues of many of your garden plants, hydrangeas included.
 Once the tiny nymphs hatch they hang out and feed on the leaves, leaving very little noticeable damage to your plant.

 As the insects age the damage becomes more pronounced and more distinct.
 These insects leave small pockmarks all over their feeding area.
 These pockmarks will look like small brown circles that typically appear in a cluster.
-Lucky for us gardeners the adults-only feed for about a month and the damage they cause is aesthetic.
+Lucky for us gardeners the adults only feed for about a month and the damage they cause is aesthetic.

-If you notice this pockmark damage simply pinch off the leaves, promoting new growth!
+If you notice this pockmark damage, simply pinch off the leaves, promoting new growth!
 Insecticidal soap or neem is the most effective form of both prevention and control.

 Leaftiers

-A clear sign of Hydrangea Leaftiers damage is the twisting of the leaves into a tube and the appearance of a white cobweb.
+A clear sign of Leaftiers damage is the twisting of the leaves into a tube and the appearance of a white cobweb.

 Winter and spring hydrangea care are essential for management of this pest.
-If you clean up lower formed stems before spring, this can help prevent these pests from climbing on your plant.
+If you clean up lower-formed stems before spring, this can help prevent these pests from climbing on your plant.

 If you notice damaged and webbed leaves, you can gently pull the leaves apart and remove the caterpillar by hand.
 When the caterpillars are ready to pupate they will fall to the soil and carry out their life in the dirt.
 Keeping your garden neat will remove any of the pupating caterpillars.